-Some of the most effective and popular topical flea control products used on cats (and dogs) include Advantage, Revolution and Frontline.
+Some of the most effective and popular topical flea control products used on cats (and dogs) include Advantage, Revolution, and Frontline.

 Revolution also kills worms (except tapeworm), so makes life a bit easier for pet owners, Advantage cat flea control also kills flea larvae in the pet’s environment too.

-Never use a dog flea product on your cat.
+- Never use a dog flea product on your cat.

-For more information on flea control products, see your veterinarian.
+- For more information on flea control products, see your veterinarian.